harrisoncramer/go-lambda/README.md

 ## Development

 1. Run `make` to build the binary.
+2. Change into the infrastructure folder: `cd infrastructure`
 2. Run `terraform apply` to apply the changes and upload the binary.
+Confirm.
 3. POST to the endpoint: `curl -X POST https://mq4s9j0l8b.execute-api.us-east-2.amazonaws.com/test/hello -d '{ "name": "Harry" }'`
+4. Rip down the infrastructure (still in the infrastructure folder): `terraform destroy`